lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 .. warning::

   Composite disassembly implicitly assumes that an identical Python object can be created from the disassembled components.
-  If this is not true, the components should be declared read-only and disassembly will never be attempted.
+  If this is not true, the components should be declared derived and disassembly will never be attempted.

-Read-only Components
+Derived Components
-^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

-Just as for components of a composite, if a storage class defines read-only components, it must also specify an assembler to support the calculation of that derived component.
+Just as for components of a composite, if a storage class defines derived components, it must also specify an assembler to support the calculation of that derived component.
 This should be implemented in the `CompositeAssembler.getComponent()` method.

 Additionally, if the storage class refers to a composite, the datastore can be configured to disassemble the dataset into discrete artifacts.
-Since read-only components are derived and are not persisted themselves the datastore needs to be told which component should be used to calculate this derived quantity.
+Since derived components are derived and are not persisted themselves the datastore needs to be told which component should be used to calculate this derived quantity.
 To enable this the assembler must implement `CompositeAssembler.selectResponsibleComponent()`.
-This method is given the name of the read-only component and a list of all available persisted components and must return one and only one relevant component.
+This method is given the name of the derived component and a list of all available persisted components and must return one and only one relevant component.
 The datastore will then make a component request to the formatter associated with that component.

 .. note::